 What is 4D-Printing?

 The industry is facing the next big challenge.
-3D and 4D-printing, also called additive manufacturing, are one of the most disruptive innovations affecting the modern industrial outfit.
+3D and 4D printing, also called additive manufacturing, are some of the most disruptive innovations affecting the modern industrial outfit.
 The additive process (3D Printing) is going to upset and revolutionize manufacturing design, development, and production.

 3D vs 4D Printing

 3D printing technology is already in use in a wide range of industrial sectors like aerospace, automotive, medical, food, and beverage.
 The ongoing research is helping the technology improving fast and getting more and more sophisticated to touch the point next – the 4D-Printing.
 The fourth dimension is a mysterious, even mystical theory famous with physicists, engineers, mathematicians, and philosophers.
 Additive manufacturing is known to include the time and motion in addition to the standard measurements of length, width, and depth.

 Confused? fine!
 I was too when researching to write on the topic.
 What I can understand is a plain fact that the object once 4D-printed will self transformable over time.
 In other words, the item is prone to self-assemble and reshape itself entirely.
 Sound a little familiar?
 Yes, you right, the machines in Sci-Fic Movies fighting each other, demolishing, damaging, regenerating, and converting into other forms fighting again furiously with renewed anger.
 Which direction will remain available to humans to escape if such machines are roaming in the real world?